kiliman/remix-params-helper/README.md

 ### `useFormInputProps(schema)`

-This helper allows you to set the props on your form `<input>` based on your Zod schema.
+This helper allows you to set the props on your form `<input/>` based on your Zod schema.

 The function returns another function that you use to spread the properties on your input.
 It currently sets the `name`, `type`, and `required` props based on the key value you specify.
 If you need to override any of the props, just add it after you spread.